timofruehwirth/howto/howto_figma/howto_figma.md

 ### Create a Team

 Create a team to collaborate.
 Right at the start, Figma will ask you to name your team and to invite your collaborators.
 For trying Figma, choose the `Starter` team plan.
 (You can work in Figma individually as well.
 If you want to skip creating a team for now, you can later select `+ Create new team` in the bottom-left part of the start screen).
-In the example project, the team's name is `Awesome Poetry` and consists of two members.
+In the example project, the team's name is "Awesome Poetry" and consists of two members.

 ![image of the Figma start screen](howto_figma_1.png)